Skip to navigation Skip to content

 The Objection Officer’s decision was in favour of Anne, who was found to have a higher level of care of Sally than had previously been assessed.
 This resulted in a new child support assessment and also resulted in a reduction in Joseph’s FTB rate and an FTB debt.

 The new care percentage determined by the Objections Officer cannot be changed as part of the ARO review.
 However, as part of the review process, the ARO may examine the date the Objection Officer decision affected Joseph’s rate of FTB from and review the FTB debt.
-If either parent disagrees with the care percentage determined by the internal review, they may apply to the Administrative Appeals Tribunal (AAT) for an AAT first review.
+If either parent disagrees with the care percentage determined by the internal review, they may apply to the Administrative Review Tribunal (ART) for an ART first review.